 Turmeric, also referred to as the ‘Queen of Spices,’ has a pungent smell, a sharp taste, and yellowish golden in color.
 It is quite predominant on account of its antioxidant, antiviral, antibacterial, anti-inflammatory, anti-mutagenic (interfere with the mutation), and anti-carcinogenic (fights cancer) features.
 This spice adds a taste of its own in almost all Indian dishes.
 Turmeric is enriched with minerals, vitamins, proteins as well as other nutrients.
 This even has many medicinal advantages when taken in the right quantity during the lactation period.

 Turmeric is a vital element for Indian cooking and has many healthy properties as well.
 Its consumption has added benefits for all, even if it is for the breastfeeding mother.
 Some of the common health benefits of its consumption during the lactation period are as below:

 Turmeric contains antiviral, antifungal, and antibacterial properties that help to boost immunity levels and offer protection against cold, cough, and even flu while feeding the new-born baby.

 2. It Helps To Reduce Inflammation:

 Inflammation in the breasts, swelling, or blocked mammary glands make it uncomfortable for both the mother and the baby.
 Consuming turmeric during the lactation phase helps to reduce the inflammation and makes feeding a smooth experience.

 3. Minimizes Cholesterol:

-High cholesterol in the body can trigger many health issues but consuming turmeric during the nursing phase helps to control the cholesterol levels and helps in prevention of heart ailments.
+High cholesterol in the body can trigger many health issues, but consuming turmeric during the nursing phase helps to control the cholesterol levels and helps in the prevention of heart ailments.